103 Languages Supported for Real-Time Translation — Any Direction

 Which Language Pairs Perform Best

-All 2,162 pairs work, but they don't all feel the same.
+All 10,506 pairs work, but they don’t all feel the same.
 Three factors drive the real-world experience of a given pair:

 - Language-family proximity.
 Pairs inside the same family (Spanish ↔ Portuguese, Dutch ↔ German, Czech ↔ Slovak, Hindi ↔ Urdu) translate with the highest fluency.
-The models have seen huge amounts of parallel data, and the syntactic structure often lines up closely enough that machine translation reads like natural speech.
+The models have seen huge amounts of parallel data, and the syntactic structure often lines up closely enough that translation reads like natural speech.

 The pairs that feel fastest and smoothest in practice: